Your best defense against breast cancer is knowledge. This includes knowing:

 The most common warning sign of breast cancer is a lump or mass that develops in the breast area.
 Some women may find the lump themselves while showering or during a breast self-exam, or their doctors may feel it during a clinical breast exam.
 In some cases, the mass may be too small to feel and is only discovered on a mammogram or ultrasound exam.

-Mammograms and screenings can detect breast cancer even before symptoms arise.
+Mammograms and clinical breast screenings can detect breast cancer even before symptoms arise.
 The earlier that breast cancer is detected, the more likely the patient’s chances of successful breast cancer treatment.

 Having any of these signs or symptoms does not mean you have breast cancer.
 Cysts, infections and other non-cancerous conditions also may cause symptoms.